One Pot Chicken Rice

 Add chopped tomato and fry well for 2 – 3 minutes.

 Add chopped mint and coriander leaves, marinated chicken pieces and adjust salt to taste (or 1 teaspoon).
 Sprinkle 2 tablespoon water.
 Mix all the ingredients well.
-Cover with a tight lid and cook on a medium to low heat for 15 minutes until half done (normal cooking time for broiler chicken is 30 – 35 minutes in India, Suguna & Venky’s brand).
-Once you add the marinated chicken, note down the timing.
+Cover with a tight lid and cook on a medium to low heat for 15 minutes until half done (In India, normal cooking time for broiler chicken is 30 – 35 minutes in India.
+Popular brands are Suguna and Venky’s brand).

 At this stage, open the lid and check quantity of the gravy.
 It may be ¼ cup.
 Now add 1 cup drained rice and 1 ½ cup water (1 ¾ cup water required for 1 cup basmati rice.
 Here we're adding 1 1/2 cup water + 1/4 cup gravy from the chicken curry = 1 3/4 cup water - including gravy).
 No need to add extra salt now.